JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 It is easy to include a compiled Kotlin code into existing projects written in C, C++, Swift, Objective-C, and other languages.
-Also, it is easy to use existing native code, static or dynamic [C libraries](/docs/reference/native/c_interop.html), Swift/Objective-C [frameworks](/docs/reference/native/objc_interop.html), graphical engines, and anything else directly from Kotlin/Native.
+It is also easy to use existing native code, static or dynamic [C libraries](/docs/reference/native/c_interop.html), Swift/Objective-C [frameworks](/docs/reference/native/objc_interop.html), graphical engines, and anything else directly from Kotlin/Native.